OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### Lopy4 connections

-The Lopy4 board has 28 pins, incluiding the power pins and a 3.3V output.
+The Lopy4 board has 28 pins, including the power pins and a 3.3V output.
 The arrangement and connections with other peripherals are detailed below:

 -   P0: Rx P1: Tx.
 UART communication with the FTDI Basic.
 -   P2: Boot pin to update the firmware.